kykiefer/wdl/blog.md

 2. The emergence of open-source tools (like [Python](https://www.python.org/) and [R](https://www.r-project.org/)) to the forefront of data science and machine learning has leveled the playing field for advanced analytics among startups and supermajors alike.

 ### Machine Learning — What’s the hype about?
-Machine learning and artificial intelligence (AI) have stirred quite a bit of commotion lately, with mainstream news articles referencing Facebook’s chatbot AI being shut down for “[creating its own language](https://www.theatlantic.com/technology/archive/2017/06/artificial-intelligence-develops-its-own-non-human-language/530436/)” and [Elon Musk urging  the to ban UN to ban AI weapons](https://www.theguardian.com/technology/2017/aug/20/elon-musk-killer-robots-experts-outright-ban-lethal-autonomous-weapons-war) to be proactive in controlling AI development.
+Machine learning and artificial intelligence (AI) have stirred quite a bit of commotion lately, with mainstream news articles referencing Facebook’s chatbot AI being shut down for “[creating its own language](https://www.theatlantic.com/technology/archive/2017/06/artificial-intelligence-develops-its-own-non-human-language/530436/)” and [Elon Musk urging  the to ban UN to ban AI weapons](https://www.theguardian.com/technology/2017/aug/20/elon-musk-killer-robots-experts-outright-ban-lethal-autonomous-weapons-war).

 We’re in an era where the data being collected is allowing engineers to perform machine learning algorithms that learn patterns in data at scale in ways humans can't fathom (e.g. processing 100+ million rows of data, synthesizing data in more than 3 dimensions, combining variables non-linearly).
 [Robots have been taught to cook](https://www.youtube.com/watch?v=MLJyUmuP6Qg) by watching YouTube and computer vision models can now [diagnose the recurrence of brain cancer](http://neurosciencenews.com/ai-brain-cancer-neurology-5058/) in ways that physicians cannot.
 So it doesn't seem outrageous that we could generate novel, low-cost frac treatments that have high production potential or use frac van time series data to find pressure patterns that indicate a potential screen out before a seasoned engineer or treater may be able to.